JemmyAzuka/Current-Exchange-Forcasting/README.md

-## Libraries Used

-Pandas: Data manipulation and analysis

-Matplotlib: Data visualization

-Scikit-learn: Machine learning algorithms and tools

-TensorFlow: Deep learning frameworks (depending on the chosen model).

-Requests: HTTP requests for data collection.

 ## Contribution

 Contributions to this project are welcome and encouraged!
-If you have suggestions for improvements or want to add new features, please follow the typical GitHub pull request process.
+If you have suggestions for improvements or want to add new features, please follow the typical GitHub pull request process:

 Fork the repository.